2018 Self-Directed IRA Maximum Contribution Limits To Remain the Same as 2017

-For 2018, the IRA contribution limits will remain the same as 2017.
-For individuals under the age of 50, the maximum Self-Directed IRA contribution for 2018 will be $5,500, the same as 2017.
-For individuals over the age of 50, the maximum Self-Directed IRA contribution for 2018 will be $6,500, the same as 2017.
+The 2018 Self-Directed IRA maximum contribution limits will remain the same as 2017.
+Are you under 50?
+The maximum Self-Directed IRA contribution for 2018 is $5,500.
+This is the same as 2017.
+Or, are you over 50? the maximum Self-Directed IRA contribution for 2018 will be $6,500, just as 2017.

-The Self-Directed IRA LLC Solution
+IRA Financial Group’s Self-Directed IRA LLC

-No Transaction Fees – Hassle Free IRA Investing
+No Transaction Fees – Easy IRA Investing

-With a Self-Directed IRA structure, you will have the power to act quickly on a potential investment opportunity.
-When you find an investment that you want to make with your IRA funds, as manager of the LLC, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make the investment.
+With a Self-Directed IRA structure, you have the power to act quickly on a potential investment opportunity.
+Investments opportunities are yours simply by writing a check or wiring the funds straight from your Self-Directed IRA LLC bank account.

 A Self-Directed IRA LLC structure will help you save a significant amount of money on custodian fees.
 With a Self-Directed IRA LLC you no longer have to pay excessive custodian fees from account value and transaction fees.
 Instead, your IRA funds transfer tax-free via a passive custodian to a new LLC bank account where you, as manager of the LLC, can make investments, such as real estate, tax-free and without custodian consent.